 - Revenues related to intangible benefits that the operator derives from the provision of the USO need to be deducted from the costs of the USO components in order to arrive at the final net USO cost. - In their USO claim, GO provided an estimate for the brand enhancement benefit which is associated with the enhancement of the USP brand through the fulfillment of the USO.
-This affects the customer perception (of its own and other operators' brands), thereby impacting on the provider's overall profitability. - As per submitted USO Methodology and Results, in estimating this benefit for 2017, GO have referred to and benchmarked against the benefit quantification results of other European USPs.
-The approach and methodology utilised by GO, leading to a claimed intangible benefit of €85,440 are reviewed over the following pages. - Other intangible benefits which were not considered by GO include: - ▶ Life cycle: evaluation in terms of the evolution of the average telephone bill, and the increase of the telephone bill through the evolution of the familial structure. - ▶ Marketing/ access to customers' database: benefit associated with the savings in acquisition costs and operational costs of a customer's database. - ▶ Ubiquity benefit: benefits associated with the extended network of customers gained by the USP as a result of its USOs, for example comparatively lower costs (compared to competitors) in extending its customer network or profit gains as a result of customer moves from uneconomic to economic geographical areas.
-In the 2016 claim review process GO have argued that such benefit is no longer relevant from 2016 given the withdrawal of the fixed line access obligation (except in the case of market failure) in the 2015 MCA USO Decision and given that all geographical areas are economically profitable.
+This affects the customer perception (of its own and other operators' brands), thereby impacting on the provider's overall profitability. - As per submitted USO Methodology and Results, in estimating this benefit for 2018, GO have referred to and benchmarked against the benefit quantification results of other European USPs.
+The approach and methodology utilised by GO, leading to a claimed intangible benefit of €164,860 are reviewed over the following pages. - Other intangible benefits which were not considered applicable/ quantified by GO (as in previous claims) include: - ▶ Life cycle: evaluation in terms of the evolution of the average telephone bill, and the increase of the telephone bill through the evolution of the familial structure. - ► Marketing/ access to customers' database: benefit associated with the savings in acquisition costs and operational costs of a customer's database. - ▶ Ubiquity benefit: benefits associated with the extended network of customers gained by the USP as a result of its USOs, for example comparatively lower costs (compared to competitors) in extending its customer network or profit gains as a result of customer moves from uneconomic to economic geographical areas.
+In the 2016 claim review process, GO had argued that such benefit is no longer relevant from 2016 onwards given the withdrawal of the fixed line access obligation (except in the case of market failure) in the 2015 MCA USO Decision and given that all geographical areas are economically profitable.
 On the basis of the obligations set out by the 2015 MCA USO Decision and observed international practice, the 2016 USO Claim Decision Notice had deemed the exclusion of the ubiquity benefit from the USO claim to be reasonable.

-Intangible benefits (2) GO's methodology and review work
+Intangible benefits (3) GO's methodology, review work and conclusion